+What are the possible tax benefits?
 The Capital Region Land Conservancy is providing the following summary of the tax benefits of conservation easements for informational purposes only.
-Please consult your attorney and/or accountant for professional advice on the implications for your own tax situation.

 1. Federal Income Tax Deduction The donation of an easement is treated as a charitable gift and the value of the easement (the value of the property pre-easement minus the value of the property post-easement) may be deducted from the donor's income for purposes of calculating income taxes.

 2. Virginia State Income Tax Credit The donor of a qualified easement donation is eligible for a Virginia income tax credit that is transferable.